AbdulazizThCs/Personal-Website/README.md

 # Personal-Website

 This project is a fully responsive personal website built with pure HTML and CSS.
-It includes custom sections for profile, education background, technical skills, and social media links — designed for clarity and modern web standards.
+It includes custom sections for profile, education background, technical skills, and social media links. designed for clarity and modern web standards.

 # Features
 - Clean modern header with logo.